yihui/yihui.org/content/en/2021-03-21-issue-closed.md

 ---
-title: What Does it Mean When Your Github Issue is Closed, and What Can You Do?
+title: What Does it Mean When Your GitHub Issue is Closed, and What Can You Do?
 date: '2021-03-21'
 slug: issue-closed
 ---

-After using Github for a little over a decade, I have encountered a handful of people who could become angry after I close their Github issues without fulfilling their requests.
+After using GitHub for a little over a decade, I have encountered a handful of people who could become angry after I close their GitHub issues without fulfilling their requests.
 Since I'm more concerned about the people who were similarly disappointed but silently walked away, I want to explain in this post what I mean when closing an issue, to clarify the potential misunderstandings.